rohitCoder-14/Zepto_SQL_Data_Analysis/README.md

 - Removed products with invalid or zero MRP.

-- Converted prices from paise to rupees for accuracy.

 - Identified null and duplicate records for quality checks.

 2. Exploratory Analysis: